To debug live processes on modern Linux GDB needs four libthread_db functions:

 const uint32_t _thread_db_register64_thread_area[3] = {size, regofs, bias};

-• get the contents of the specified register (with _td_fetch_value_local)
+ps_lgetregsto get the inferior’s registers - get the contents of the specified register (with

 and